icsdataset/hai/README.md

 ## HAI Testbed
-This dataset was developed for research on anomyaly detection in industrial control system (ICS) such as railways, water treatment and power plants.
-In 2017, we initially lanuched three lab-scale ICS testbed and then built a complex process system combining them with a Hardware-In-the-Lopp (HIL) simulator that emulates thermal power gneration and pumped-storage hudropy generation in 2018.
-This system integration makes their variables are highly coupled and correlated, which is for the richer dataset.
+This dataset was developed for research on anomaly detection in industrial control systems (ICSs) such as railways, water-treatment, and power plants.
+In 2017, we initially lanuched three laboratory scale ICS testbeds.
+In 2018, we built a complex process system that combined the three systems with a Hardware-In-the-Lopp (HIL) simulator that emulates thermal power gneration and pumped-storage hydropower generation, thus ensuring that their variables are highly coupled and correlated for the richer dataset.
 So we named our testbed "HIL-based Augmented ICS".
-The testbed consists of 4 different processes: boiler, turbine, water-treatement and HIL simulation:
+The testbed consists of four different processes: boiler, turbine, water-treatement and HIL simulation:

 #### P1: Boiler Process
 A water-to-water heat trasfer process with low pressurees and moderate temperature, controlled by Emerson's Ovatio DCS